 - Their legs are much shorter if compared with the legs of a tiger or lion of the same size and weight.

 - Due to shorter legs, jaguars are excellent swimmers and climbers.

-- Shorter legs is a special adaptation for a rainforest habitat, where most of their prey found in trees.
+- Shorter legs are a special adaptation for a rainforest habitat, where most of their prey is found in trees.
 There, they also often encounter swamps and prey fish and other animals in the river.

 Jaguar Behavioral Adaptations

 - They are nocturnal (active at night) in nature.
 This adaptation provides them a good hunt at night when most of the animals are sleeping and unaware of their arrival.
 The dusk and dawn are the most active periods for a jaguar, however, they may also be active at other times of the day.

 - Jaguars are excellent swimmers.
 This adaptation allows them to survive in the rainforest habitat.
 The rainforests are full of flooded and swampy regions, and they also often need cool baths due to the hot climate.
 Due to their ability of swimming, jaguars can easily hunt fish and other aquatic animals.

 - Jaguars are also exceptional climbers.
 This behavior is also a special adaptation for rainforests where most of the animals are found in trees.